 This paper is a personal reflection about making appraisal more challenging and therefore hopefully more effective.

 I hope the paper might stimulate discussion around this area and perhaps be taken up for a work group at an appraisal study day.
 This would certainly help my own personal development.
-I feel that there are likely to be lessons that can be shared with educationalists so hopefully this paper may also be of interest to GP trainers.
+I feel that there are likely to be lessons that can be shared with educationalists so hopefully, this paper may also be of interest to GP trainers.

 The impetus for this paper came from feedback from recent appraisals where two appraisees felt the process had not been as challenging as they had expected.
-After personal reflection I wondered whether this was a good thing…..or not!
+After personal reflection, I wondered whether this was a good thing ..or not!

-To give structure to this issue I have broken down challenge into six areas and will consider these in turn.
+To give structure to this issue I have broken down the challenge into six areas and will consider these in turn.
 Each area relates to where challenge might be considered to originate.
 These areas are: